1978 South Lebanon conflict: UNSC Resolution 425

 In response to the invasion, the UN Security Council adopted Resolution 425 and Resolution 426 calling for the withdrawal of Israeli forces from Lebanon were both adopted on 19 March 1978.
 The UN Interim Force in Lebanon (UNIFIL) was created to enforce this mandate, specifically "for the purpose of confirming the withdrawal of Israeli forces, restoring international peace and security and assisting the Government of Lebanon in ensuring the return of its effective authority in the area".
 UNIFIL forces arrived in Lebanon on 23 March 1978, setting up headquarters in Naqoura.

 Resolution 425 didn't result in an immediate end to hostilities.
 The Israelis continued military operations for 2 more days until they ordered a ceasefire.
 The PLO's initial reaction was that the resolution didn't apply to them because it didn't mention the PLO.
-The PLO leadership finally ordered a ceasefire on 28 March 1978, after a meeting between UNIFIL commander General Emmanual Erskine and Yasser Arafat in Beirut.
+The PLO leadership finally ordered a ceasefire on 28 March 1978, after a meeting between UNIFIL commander General Emmanuel Erskine and Yasser Arafat in Beirut.
 Helena Cobban has described the agreement as "a turning-point in the history of the Palestinian resistance moment" because it was the first open acceptance of a ceasefire agreement with Israel that was endorsed by all official PLO bodies.

 Parts of the Palestinian resistance movement opposed the agreement and tried to violate the ceasefire.
 In April 1978, second-level Fatah leader Mohammad Daoud Oudeh (Abu Daoud) organized cells of about 70 to 80 fighters with the intention of breaking the ceasefire.
 Arafat and Khalil Wazir ordered the arrest of all involved and Abu Daoud was later accused of collaborating with Fatah renegade Abu Nidal to break the ceasefire.

 Israeli forces withdrew later in 1978, turning over positions inside Lebanon to their ally, the South Lebanon Army (SLA) militia under the leadership of Maj.
 Saad Haddad.
-On 19 April 1978, the SLA shelled UNIFIL headquarters, killing 8 UN soldiers.
-(Fisk, 138).
+On 19 April 1978, the SLA shelled UNIFIL headquarters, wounding 8 UN soldiers (Fisk, 138).
 In April 1980, three Irish UN soldiers (Privates Barrett, Smallhorne and O'Mahoney) were kidnapped and two of them murdered by Christian gunmen.
 Private O'Mahoney survived (being shot by a sub-machine gun during the incident) in SLA territory; in a separate incident another Irish soldier, Private S. Griffin, was shot by Haddad's men, and was evacuated to Israel where he subsequently died during medical treatment.
 The Israeli press at the time, particularly The Jerusalem Post, accused the Irish of pro-PLO bias.
 (Fisk, 152–154).

 Palestinian factions also attacked UNIFIL, kidnapping an Irish UNIFIL soldier in 1981 and continuing to occupy areas in southern Lebanon.

 Hostilities continued as the Lebanese civil war escalated as fighting intensified in the south.
 Continued attacks in Israel from the Lebanese based PLO culminated in a second Israeli invasion in 1982 resulting in a flare-up that persisted over the next decade.